paresh795/vidgod/README.md

 yarn dev
 ```

-Visit `http://localhost:3000` to see the application.
+Visit `http://localhost:3000/chat` to start using the application.

 ## 🔧 Configuration